michelp/metagration/README.md

     psql < export_file.sql

-This will import all the migrations but not *run* them, for that you still call `metagration.run()`.
-If `metagration.export(true)` is called the script will truncate the script table and re-insert all the exported scripts.
+This will import all the migrations but not *run* them, for that you still call `metagration.run()` or pass `run_migrations:=true` as shown below.

+If `metagration.export(replace_scripts:=true)` is called the script will truncate the `script` and `log` tables and re-insert all the exported scripts.

+If `metagration.export(transactional:=true)` the script will wrap the metagration in `BEGIN/COMMIT`.

+If `metagration.export(run_migrations:=true)` the script will emit code that will run the migrations immediately after inserting them.

+## Docker Entrypoint

+Metagrations can be used easily from the standard postgres docker container entry point directory.
+The SQL code dumped from `export(run_migrations:=true)` (see above) can be dropped into the `/docker-entrypoint-initdb.d/` directory in the container and the migrations will be inserted and automatically run when the new container is initialized.